janetkuo/csmr-demo/README.md

 ### Valid changes

 Try to change the same annotation in your git repository, the change can be synced to the cluster.

+Note that you need to update [`RepoSync` resource](root/reposync-gamestore.yaml) to point to your own fork if you want to make changes in git.